quanteda/tutorials.quanteda.io/content/basic-operations/tokens/kwic.markdown

 ##  [BNP, 2296:2297]  benefits system for these bogus | asylum seekers | is removed, the flood
 ```

+{{% notice warning %}}
+Forgetting `phrase()` around a multi-word pattern does not raise an error, in `kwic()` or in any of the other pattern-matching functions you will meet in this tutorial.
+Instead it quietly matches nothing, or matches something other than what you intended.
+Whenever a pattern you are searching for contains a space, wrap it in `phrase()`.
+{{% /notice %}}

-Texts do not always appear nicely in your R console, so you can use `View()` to see the keywords-in-context in an interactive HTML table.
+Texts do not always appear nicely in your R console, especially once a table has many rows or wide columns.
+Use `View()` to open the keywords-in-context in an interactive, scrollable table in your IDE.

 ``` r